 Admittedly, I visited Slovenia for the first time because I found a cheap flight from the United States to the capital city, Ljubljana.
 I had no idea what to expect (or what to do) when I arrived.
 Before purchasing the flight, I scoured the Internet for information.
 A little bit of research brought me to photos of some of the main historic landmarks and medieval castles in Slovenia, as well as a few images of landscapes that looked stunningly beautiful.
 Kind of like this:

 Needless to say, I was sold.

-But perhaps the most compelling aspect that led to my flight booking and subsequent trip to Slovenia was the landscapes.
+But perhaps the most compelling reason why I knew I needed to book my flight booking and take my subsequent trip to Slovenia was the landscapes.
 For such a small place, Slovenia is packed with hidden gems and visual treasures, if you take the time to look for them.
 With hundreds of kilometers of hiking trails, rivers to raft and pathways to bike, it’s an adventure lover’s paradise, and one I felt was worthy of exploring more than once.

 Slovenia Travel Tips

 When to Visit Slovenia

 Slovenia is a year-round destination, with most attractions open year-round.
 However, like most places in Europe, the majority of tourists head to Slovenia during the warm summer months.